 - Clearly climate change and wilderness loss needs to be tackled in multiple ways.
 Humans must reduce carbon emissions, move away from fossil fuels, find alternative energy sources, change our agricultural norms, find new technologies in the automotive and airline industries, reduce our use of plastic, cool our oceans, learn to eat and live more sustainably, stop allowing the planet’s resources to diminish….and so on.

-- Crucially, we MUST protect the lungs of the earth and, in particular, our forests.
+- Crucially, we MUST protect the lungs of the earth and, in particular, our forests and oceans.

 - If we stop just one square mile of forest being cut down, we offset the annual carbon footprint of 35,000 people….or 30,000 cars.